Most consumers know rates are heading in the right direction. Now, they need to know what to do about it.

 Credit cards: Experts say about 70 percent of all credit cards are variable-rate cards and most of those are linked to The Wall Street Journal prime rate, which usually falls the day after the Fed cuts rates.
-Because of this, many people with variable-rate credit cards will see their interest rates decrease very quickly by 50 basis points.
+Because of this, many people with variable-rate credit cards will see their interest rates decrease very quickly by the same amount as any Fed decrease.

 Best move now: Consider transferring a balance to a low, variable-rate credit card.
-A variable-rate card that beats the rates on any other card in your wallet will be an even better deal following the Fed’s cuts.
+A variable-rate card that beats the rates on any other card in your wallet will be an even better deal following any rate cuts by the Fed.
 Some variable credit card accounts are repriced shortly after the Fed changes rates.
 Other accounts are repriced quarterly, so you may have to wait awhile to enjoy those lower interest rates.
 The average variable-rate standard card had a rate of 17.4 percent on Jan.
 24.

 Car loans: Bankrate.com research shows that interest rates on new car loans tend to shift in lock step with the prime rate.
-If the prime rate drops by 50 basis points, expect rates on auto loans from financial institutions to follow suit soon after.
+If the prime rate drops by 25 basis points, expect rates on auto loans from financial institutions to follow suit almost immediately.

 Not all car loans are tied to the prime rate, however.
 Even with a drop in interest rates, few banks and finance companies will be able to match the super-low financing deals available from the captive finance companies of auto manufacturers such as Ford Motor Credit and General Motors Acceptance Corp.